oracle-livelabs/goldengate/ggsa-pipeline/env-setup/env-setup.md

     - For **Source CIDR**, enter `10.0.0.0/0`.
     - For **Destination Port Range**, enter `443`.

-5. Repeat steps 1 to 4 for the public subnet.
+5. Repeat steps 1 to 4 to add Source CIDR `0.0.0.0/0` and Destination Port Range `443` to the public subnet.

 ## Task 2: Create an ATP instance